susiecoleman/zoo/README.md

 # zoo

 Simple play app using compile time dependancy injection.
+Demonstrates POST and GET endpoints and json parsing with circe.